andreyorst/lazy-seq/doc/lazy-seq.md

 Function signature:

 ```
-(seq s ...)
+(seq s)
 ```

 Construct a sequence out of a table or another sequence `s`.
-Returns `nil` if given an empty sequence.
+Returns `nil` if given an empty sequence or an empty table.

-When `s` is a table accepts optional `size` argument for defining the length of the resulting sequence.
-Since sequences can contain `nil` values, transforming packed table to a sequence is possible by passing the value of `n` key from such table.
-Returns `nil` if given empty table.

 Sequences are immutable and persistent, but their contents are not immutable, meaning that if a sequence contains mutable references, the